k9woof/python-info-display/README.md

 # python-info-display
 Morning information to run off of an rpi at login

+This is largely for practice at manipulating data from several APIs.

 4 basic information scripts which manipulate and display data from 4 apis:
 -bustimes.py
 -weather.py